SapphicCode/pylava/README.md

 Documentation can be found [here](https://pylava.readthedocs.io/en/latest/).

+## Version Compatability

+pylava is fully compatible with Lavalink version 2.
+It should hypothetically also work fine with version 3.

 ## Installation

 pylava is not on PyPi yet.
 As such, the preferred installation method is